Find out how these informal savings and lending schemes work and what to think about before you choose to take part in one.

-A Rotating Credit and Savings Association (ROSCA) is informal way to save or borrow money.
-The way it works is that a group of individuals acts as an informal financial organisation.
+A Rotating Credit and Savings Association (ROSCA) is an alternative way to save or borrow money.
+The way it works is a group of individuals acts as an informal financial organisation.

-ROSCAs are popular in developing countries, and among Caribbean and South East Asian communities in the UK, where they are more commonly known as pardner, pardna or committee schemes.
+ROSCAs are popular in developing countries, and among Caribbean and Southeast Asian communities in the UK, where they’re more commonly known as pardner, pardna or committee schemes.

 Every month, one member is chosen to withdraw all the money in a lump sum.
-These members are chose either on a need basis, or through a lottery system in which a member is chosen in random draw.
+These members are chosen either due to a particular financial need they have, or through a lottery system in which a member is chosen in a random draw.

-Keep in mind though that people who have already had their turn to withdraw are not included in the subsequent random draws.
+Keep in mind though that people who’ve already had their turn to withdraw aren’t included in subsequent draws.

 For example, let's say a group of 10 friends decides to form a ROSCA with a contribution of £100 every month:

-Each month a different member will be get a turn to withdraw the full £1,000.
+Each month a different member gets a turn to withdraw the full £1,000

-Once every member has been paid, you can repeat the same cycle, begin a new cycle with a smaller or larger monthly contribution, or terminate the ROCSA.
+Once every member has been paid, in this case after 10 months, you can start again with a smaller or larger monthly contribution or terminate the ROCSA

-Remember that if you are one of the first few to make a withdrawal, you still have to continue to contribute the £100 until every member has had a turn to withdraw.
+Remember that if you’re one of the first to make a withdrawal, you still have to continue to contribute the £100 until every member has had a turn to withdraw.

-They can a good way to get into the habit of saving money before you eventually open a savings account.
+They can be a good way to get into the habit of saving money before eventually opening a savings account at a bank.

-Are useful for short term savings to fund a purchase or holiday.
+They are useful for short-term savings - perhaps to fund a special purchase or a holiday.

 They can be risky as they're not regulated by the Financial Services Compensation Scheme.
 In case of problems, you might not get your money back.